lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 tx_hash | string | / The transaction hash
-amount | int64 | / The transaction ammount, denominated in satoshis
-num_confirmations | int32 | / The number of confirmations
+amount | string | / The transaction amount, denominated in satoshis num_confirmations | int32 | / The number of confirmations
-block_hash | string | / The hash of the block this transaction was included in block_height | int32 | / The height of the block this transaction was included in time_stamp | int64 | / Timestamp of this transaction
+block_hash | string | / The hash of the block this transaction was included in block_height | int32 | / The height of the block this transaction was included in time_stamp | string | / Timestamp of this transaction
-total_fees | int64 | / Fees paid for this transaction
+total_fees | string | / Fees paid for this transaction
 dest_addresses | array string | / Addresses that received funds for this transaction